 Popular places to visit in the United States include New York, Chicago, Vegas, New Orleans, San Francisco, Florida, Colorado and Los Angeles.
 Each destination is different and the chances are you will pass by New York which is one of the most unique and interesting cities in the world made famous by various big blockbuster films.
 LA is a great stopover and home to Hollywood which attracts millions of visitors, people pay homage to their favourite stars on the walk of fame and perhaps even catch a glimpse of a few famous people.

 The USA isn't just about sightseeing, there are also so many other places to check out including shopping at one of the multitude of malls and amusement is also to be found at the theme parks.
 You could choose to visit a specific region e.g. the West Coast like California and the Grand Canyon or even travel across country and take in the sights from LA to NYC.

 If you are looking to kick back and escape the crowds you might want to make your way to Hawaii, a string of volcanic island overgrown with lush tropical vegetations in the centre of the Pacific is also a popular destination.
 Turquoise bays, sandy beaches, tropical palms and sunshine mean visitors consider this beautiful archipelago of soaring volcanic peaks a tropical paradise.
 Most international visitors focus on the six southerly islands and Hawaii is famous for Aloha and surf culture having some world famous surf breaks.

 If you want to try something a little more extreme you could try sky diving, bungee jumping or even taking a helicopter ride over places like the Grand Canyon and New York City.
 Some other activities include mountain climbing, white water rafting, snorkelling, scuba diving, hiking, trekking and canoeing.
 Booking as early as possible in advance is recommended as spaces can fill up quick.
-We have a selection of things to do which are perfect for students, graduates, career breaks and for people looking to do something exciting.
+We have a selection of things to do which are perfect for students, graduates, career breaks or anyone looking to travel to the USA.